bio-miga/MiGA-Docker/aws/using-miga-aws.md

 ### MiGA-Web is Disconnected

 If your browser's connection to MiGA-Web is terminated and the MiGA web server is still running, you can reconnect by re-entering ```http://<public IP address>:8080``` into your browser's URL bar.
-If this does not work it is likely that the MiGA web server has stopped.
+If this does not work, it is likely that the MiGA web server has stopped.
 In this case, log into the instance using a terminal or the Session Manager and restart the server.
 If you use the Session Manager, be sure to log into the user ubuntu account:

 ```